tttianhao/Langvein/README.rst

 Overview
 --------

-This project is a Langevin Dynamics simulator that simulates the movment of a particle.
+This project is a Langevin Dynamics simulator that simulates the movment of a particle in 1 dimension.
-This project uses frictional force and random force to calculate acceration of the particle based on the following equation:
+This project uses frictional force and random force to calculate acceration of the particle.

-.. math:: `ma = - \gamma v(t) + \epsilon`
+This simulator uses Euler's integration to simulate the position and velocity of the particle from the previous instance.

-The potential energy term in the above equation is assumed to be zero.
+The potential energy in this program is assumed to be zero.
-User input including the initial postion, initial velocity, temperature, damping coefficient, time step and total time.
+User input includes the initial postion, initial velocity, temperature, damping coefficient, time step and total time.

 Installation
 ------------